wzdlc1996/HugoSource/content/Notes/qm/manybody2.md

 series: ["Quantum-Mechanics"]
 categories: ["Physics"]
 toc: true
-summary: "This is the first classnote for the class in PKU: 'Quantum Theory for Manybody System'.
+summary: "Classnote for the class in PKU: 'Quantum Theory for Manybody System'.
 This note gives a review for theory of Green's function.
 Covers the definition of real-time Green's function of the many body theory at temperature is zero, and the thermal Green's function , or temperature Green's function.
 And discussion how to extract information from Green's function."
 ---

 # Green's Function